jinwu225/netlfiy_personal_website/content/home/accomplishments.md

 #   `title`, `organization`, and `date_start` are the required parameters.
 #   Leave other parameters empty if not required.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
+#   To use an organization logo, logos in SVG format should be added to the
+#   asset/media/icons/brands folder, named with naming convention (brand name in
+#   lowercase and replacing spaces with underscores)
 item:
   - certificate_url: https://www.coursera.org
     date_end: ''